ruchivaishnav27/Coding-Quiz/README.md

 ## Description

 This website contains a quiz on coding and will test one's knowledge of initial coding concepts.
 This website was made using HTML, CSS, and JavaScript.
-Many challenges were faced regarding the JavaScript, especially with the actual quiz portion.
+Many challenges were faced regarding the JavaScript itself, especially with the actual quiz portion.
 In the future, I would like to make this website better by adding a high scores element as well as a timer.

 ## Installation

-To view this website, please click on the following live link:
+To view this website, please click on the following link:

 ## Usage